 - 1. Fully open the outer door of the freezer. - 2.
-Fit door to hinge pins and close. - 3.
-Check to ensure that inner door gasket is sealing against the freezer trim. - 4.
-If required, adjust the latch retainer by loosening the screws and moving forward or backwards. - 5.
+Reposition inner door in closed position. - 3.
+Screw on door hinges. - 4.
+If required, adjust by loosening the screws. - 5.
 Close outer door.

 7.2.5 Electrical components

 - During routine maintenance, care must be taken to avoid any damage to the gaskets and sealing grommets of these enclosures; also check the gaskets and sealing grommets routinely to ensure their integrity.
 Should any damage or deformity be detected, the gasket and/or sealing grommet must be replaced immediately. - Failure to observe this safety warning will invalidate the warranty and could result in a dangerous situation.